D-Y-A-G/DenisA_Week1_Refactor/README.md

 Refactor:

 Optimized code and replaced div tags to semantic tags to provided a better user experience and flexibility.
-Added notes .html file and to .css file.
+Added notes to index.html file and to style.css file.